travis-ci/docs-travis-ci-com/blog/_posts/2012-08-02-your-repositories-now-sync-automagically.md

 When you log in for the first time we trigger a background task that checks with GitHub and fetches all the repositories you have administrative access to.
 Why only administrative?
-Only administrators of a repository are allow to configure the service hook required for Travis.
+Only administrators of a repository are allowed to configure the service hook required for Travis.

 So when you log in and go to your profile page for the first time, you'll be